elastic/kibana/x-pack/test/monitoring_api_integration/README.md

 of packages it would be too late, as in already available to users.

 ### Validating a new package version
-**Important: this validation should be done before merging the new package version.
+**IMPORTANT: this validation should be done before merging the new package version.
-A more tightly coupled test step can be considered as a next step (ie run the impacted test suite as CI step in the integrations package).**
+A more tightly coupled test step will be considered as a next step (ie run the impacted test suite as CI step in the integrations package).**

 - Get the locally built package from `<integrations-repo>/build/packages/<package>-<version>.zip`; or